Battle of Karbala: Shia observances

+Shias in Myanmar decorating a Zuljanah horse for Ashura.

 During the month of Muharram, elaborate public processions are performed in commemoration of the Battle of Karbala.
-In contrast to pilgrimage to Husayn's tomb and simple lamenting, these processions do not date back to the time of the battle, but arose during tenth century.
+In contrast to pilgrimage to Husayn's tomb and simple lamenting, these processions arose during the tenth century.
 Their earliest recorded instance was in Baghdad in 963 during the reign of the first Buyid ruler Mu'izz al-Dawla.
 The processions start from a husayniyya and the participants parade barefoot through the streets, wailing and beating their chests and heads before returning to the husayniyya for a majlis.
 Sometimes, chains and knives are used to inflict wounds and physical pain.
 In South Asia, an ornately tacked horse called zuljanah, representing Husayn's battle horse, is also led riderless through the streets.
-In Iran, the battle scenes of Karbala are performed on stage in front of an audience in a ritual called taziya (passion play), also known as shabih.
-In India however, taziya refers to the coffins and replicas of Husayn's tomb carried in processions.
+In Iran, the battle scenes of Karbala are performed on stage in front of an audience in a ritual called ta'ziyeh (from Arabic taʿziya 'condolence'), also known as shabih-khani.
+In India however, tazias refer to the coffins and replicas of Husayn's tomb carried in processions.

 Most of these rituals take place during the first ten days of Muharram, reaching a climax on the tenth day, although majalis can also occur throughout the year.
-Occasionally, especially in the past, some Sunni participation in majalis and processions has been observed.
 According to Yitzhak Nakash, the rituals of Muharram have an "important" effect in the "invoking the memory of Karbala", as these help consolidate the collective identity and memory of the Shi'a community.
 Anthropologist Michael Fischer states that commemoration of the Battle of Karbala by the Shi'a is not only the retelling of the story, but also presents them with "life models and norms of behavior" which are applicable to all aspects of life, which he calls the Karbala Paradigm.
-According to Olmo Gölz, the Karbala Paradigm provide Shi'as with heroic norms and a martyr ethos, and represents an embodiment of the battle between good and evil, justice and injustice.
-Rituals involving self-flagellation have been criticized by many Shi'a scholars as they are considered to be innovative practices damaging reputation of Shi'ism.
+According to Olmo Gölz, the Karbala Paradigm provide Shi'as with heroic norms and a martyr ethos, representing an embodiment of the battle between good and evil, justice and injustice.
+However, rituals involving self-flagellation have been criticized by many Shi'a scholars.
 Iranian supreme leader Ayatollah Ali Khamenei has banned the practice in Iran since 1994.